SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-04-covid-index-post.md

 and thus also tested negative.
 As
 [we worked through the Bayesian probabilities last December]({{ site.baseurl }}/weekend-editrix-exposed/), we were then 89.4% sure we were negative.
 So why did we both feel week as kittens, and falling-down tired?
 Ah, good ol' post-COVID-19 syndrome!
-13. [2022-Aug-23: COVID-19: One Month Later](https://www.someweekendreading.blog/covid-1-month-later/): One month post exposure, we both test negative and continue to be nearly incapacitated.
+13. [2022-Aug-23: COVID-19: One Month Later](https://www.someweekendreading.blog/covid-1-month-later/): One month post exposure, we both test negative but continue to be nearly incapacitated (partly; especially in afternoons).
 Fortunately, there was news that the FDA asked Pfizer to run a clinical trial on longer doses of paxlovid, particularly with rebounds.
-So at least this (probably) won't happen in the future to everybody else!
+So at least this won't happen in the future to everybody else!
+Possibly.

 ## The Weekend Conclusion